 Employment is not permitted on the B visa.
 However, a B-1 visitor may be given reimbursement for travel and living expenses.
 A B-1 visitor may be paid an honorarium for "usual academic activities" as long as the academic activity does not last longer than nine days at any institution and the visitor may not have accepted similar payments from more than five institutions during the previous six months.
 Any teaching activities must be discussed with an HIO advisor in advance.

 Obtaining a B Visa

 Individuals should contact the U.S. Embassy or Consulate in their countries for instructions on the visa application process and processing times.
-There is no visa document specific to the B visa, but applicants must show the purpose of the visit to the United States e.g. a letter of invitation including the purpose of the visit and the dates, if an honorarium is included, etc. If a Harvard (or affiliate) department is inviting the B visitor on official business, the letter of invitation should cover the following points:
+There is no visa document specific to the B visa, but applicants must clearly explain the purpose of the visit to the United States to the Customs and Border Protection Officer.
+For instance, a letter of invitation from the department describing the duration and purpose of the visit may be helpful.
+If a Harvard (or affiliate) department is inviting the B visitor on official business, the letter of invitation should cover the following points:

 - the nature of the visit is temporary